TdewT/javr_domain/readme.md

 > If you send token request while already having one assigned, you will get a new one.

 >[!IMPORTANT]
-> Current token system will be replaced in the future.
+> Current API is temporary and will eventually be replaced.

 ### Python example